If you're wondering where to eat in Lisbon, this post is for you 🙂

 Rua do Poço dos Negros, 47

-Recommended by friends in the know as the place to see good fado with a local vibe (but skip the food and just drink!)
+Recommended by friends in the know as the place to see good fado with a local vibe.
+They suggest grabbing a drink but skipping the food.

 Devour Lisbon with a Local!

-Join my passionate team at Devour Lisbon on our daytime Lisbon food tour and taste the best of the city.
+If you want to know where to eat in Lisbon—according to a local—join my passionate team at Devour Lisbon on one of our Lisbon food tours.
 In between stops you’ll learn all about Lisbon’s unique culture and history, and meet the locals behind the food.
-Even if you aren't a "tour person" this unique experience is well worth trying.
+Even if you aren't a "tour person," this unique experience is worth trying.

 Mimi Posin